ronitd2002/ronitd2002/README.md

 > To go wrong in one's own way is better than to go right in someone else's.
-- Fyodor Dostoyevsky (Crime and Punishment)
+-Fyodor Dostoyevsky (Crime and Punishment)

 ---
 # Hello World !

 My name is **Ronit Dutta** and I am a final year student at the Indian Institute of Technology, Kharagpur.
 I work primarily in the field of quantum computing and machine learning.
 I am also very enthusiastic about participating in competitions and hackathons regarding the same.